Tumor Microenvironment: Immunosuppressive Cells

 Myeloid-derived Suppressor Cells

-Myeloid-derived suppressor cells (MDSCs) are a heterogenous population of immature myeloid progenitor cells that fail to differentiate into granulocytes, macrophages, and dendritic cells, leading to an accumulation of immature cells.
+Myeloid-derived suppressor cells (MDSCs) are a heterogenous population of immature myeloid progenitor cells that fail to differentiate into granulocytes, macrophages, and dendritic cells.
 In tumor biology, immature myeloid cell accumulation is of significant interest as these cells display immunosuppressive properties that are thought to contribute to the inhibition of anti-tumor immune responses.
-MDSC-mediated mechanisms of immunosuppression include:
+MDSC-mediated mechanisms of immunosuppression are detailed below.

-Production of inhibitory cytokines: MDSCs produce IL-10 and TGF-β1 to suppress effector T cell activation, differentiation, proliferation, and cytokine production while promoting suppressive T cell expansion.
+MDSCs produce IL-10 and TGF-β1 which suppress effector T cell activation, differentiation, proliferation, and cytokine production while promoting suppressive T cell expansion.
 TGF-β1 induces FoxP3+ regulatory T cells, while IL-10 promotes the conversion of activated conventional T cells to IL-10-, TGF-β1-secreting Tr1 cells.
 Additionally, TGF-β1 down-regulates the expression of NKG2D and NKp30 on NK cells and CD8+ T cells, reduces NK cell proliferation and cytotoxicity, skews macrophages toward an M2 phenotype, and inhibits dendritic cell maturation, migration, co-stimulation, and IL-12 production.

 Myeloid-derived Suppressor Cells Guide